xauravww/xauravww-tg-userbot/readme.md

 7. Stop secret_password: Stop the server (restricted to the owner).
 8. Userid: Get the user's Telegram ID.
 9. About: Get information about the bot.
+10. Gen <prompt> : to generate high quality ai image (not recommended)
+11. Gen2 <prompt> : alternative to Gen cmnd but faster (Recommended for better performance)

 ---